Do you have a kettle that needs some cleaning (like an electric kettle with lime scale build-up)?

 So it is definitely worth taking some time to clean it out.

-The good news is, cleaning kettle limescale is very easy and can be done with common natural ingredients.
+The good news is, it’s easy to remove kettle limescale with common natural ingredients (details bellow).

 What can I use to descale a kettle?